cloudflare/lua-resty-logger-socket/README.md

 ----
 `syntax: ok, err = logger.init(user_config)`

 Initialize logger with user configurations.
-Logger must be inited before use.
+Logger must be initted before use.
 If you do not initialize the logger, you will get an error.

 Available user configurations are listed as follows: